 “The X League will also be established as the highest echelon of women’s tackle football,” it boasted.

-The book’s authors write on page 243:
+The authors of “Hail Mary” note that and write on page 243:

 “Though Marvcus never made it to the Pro Football Hall of Fame, perhaps his mother still has a chance.
 The lack of recognition of the NWFL raises a legitimate question about the women who played.
 They are a significant part of football history … and should be honored as such … Imagine a display featuring pictures, memorabilia and information about NWLF teams and players that would serve as a reminder to football fans young and old that the NWFL existed, and a tribute to all the women who played so that their stories live on and are not overlooked and forgotten.